 DIVIDERDASH

-Let's take a look at a variety of examples working with arithmetic sequences and series.
+Let's take a look at a variety of examples working with arithmetic series.

 Read the "Answers" carefully to find "hints" as to how to deal with these questions.